dluobo/ingex/archive/README.txt

 timecode data and the card's SDI output is used to monitor the capture and for playback.
 The newer Centaurus II card has not (yet) being tested in the system.

-A D3 VTR is used to playback the tapes and a Digibeta VTR is used record onto a Digibeta tape in parallel to the SDI capture in the recorder.
+A D3 VTR is used to playback the tapes and a Digibeta VTR is used to record onto a Digibeta tape in parallel to the SDI capture in the recorder.
 The D3 and Digibeta VTRs are controlled by the recorder using the RS-422 serial port interface.
 A set of serial-to-USB converters are used on the recorder side to utilise the available USB ports.